CloudLabsAI-Azure/AIW-Hybrid-cloud-solutions/HOL-1/03-Arc-enabled-SQL-Server.md

 1. Now click on the **Create** button to continue.

-1. At this step, you must enter Log analytics workspace ID and a key to install the MMA in the **SQLVM**.
+1. At this step, you must enter Log analytics workspace ID and a key to install the MMA in the **sqlvm**.

 1. Now, enter the Workspace ID and Key that you copied from the previous step, and click on **Review + Create** button and then click on **Create** on next window.